Verma-Rohil/Drug_Sales_Forecasting/README.md

 2. Connect your repo to [Streamlit Cloud](https://streamlit.io/cloud)
 3. Add your `GOOGLE_API_KEY` (or other required keys) in **Secrets** via `Settings → Secrets`

-### 🔹 GCP / Cloud Run (Advanced)

-- Use the provided `Dockerfile` and GitHub Actions for CI/CD
-- Automatically deploy to GCP from GitHub
-- Need help setting this up?
-Just ask!

 ---